rankutah/blog/sites/rank-utah/content/blue-ridge-abbey.md

 {{< section >}}

-# Website Performance - Blue Ridge Abbey vs Competitors
+# Website Performance - Blue Ridge Abbey

-Website performance tests were conducted and can be verified using Google's Page Speed Insights tool https://pagespeed.web.dev/.
+Tests were conducted and can be verified using Google's Page Speed Insights tool https://pagespeed.web.dev/.
 Competitors were found using Google Maps and searching for "Bed & Breakfast".

 {{< /section >}}